 This flies in the face of Google's preference for JSON-LD.
 But microdata works better for EOU I think.

-So currently I'm trying to save myself some of the monthly chore of making consolidated/compressed/archive batches available by scripting the work, and driving the script from into cron on the first of every month.
+Currently I'm trying to save myself some of the monthly chore of making consolidated/compressed/archive batches available by scripting the work, and by driving the script from cron on the first of every month.

 2019-10-10: GSC Enhancements

-Google is adding more stuff (eg structured-data related) to the "Enhancements" part of the Search Console, the latest being videos.
+Google is adding more stuff (eg structured-data related) to the "Enhancements" part of its Search Console, the latest being videos.
 I didn't know that I had so many!